pvh/trail-runner/notes.md

    * guy, what's the optimum workflow here?
  * [FOR NOW] if a module has an importMap, before module loading, we will manually call addImportMap(doc.importMap)
    * (would this be a good hook somewhere?)
+ * [GUY sez] you're always going to have a top level map which contains JSPM/automerge-repo
+   * top level resolutions will alter dependency resolutions
+   * (in the general case)
+   * "any dependency change is a global dependency change"
+   * ___you may not have a network connection__
+   * we want to maintain a constraint-cache

   interface TextDoc {
     contentType: "application/javascript" | "application/json"
     text: string
   }

 ## Package Caching Strategy
 * We can't (and won't try) to cache all of NPM.